elastic/detection-rules/CLI.md

 the `Load prebuilt detection rules and timeline templates` button on the `detections` page in the Kibana security app._

-_*To load a custom rule, the proper index must be setup first.
-The simplest way to do this is to click the `Load prebuilt detection rules and timeline templates` button on the `detections` page in the Kibana security app._

 ### Using `import-rules`

 This is a better option than `upload-rule` as it is built on refreshed APIs